charlottedaumal/microtubule-tracking/README_MiTrack.md

 tuned specifically to your image to improve visualisation in the following ways :
 - `sigma1` : parameter of the gaussian blur to remove the background structure.
 - `sigma2` : parameter of the gaussian blur to keep the structures of interest.
+    > To visualise this intermediate result, please select the option `Display` in the Preprocessed Stack menu
-- `number of frames` : parameter to select the number of frames that will be added to increase the contrast.
-We typically recommend values between 1 and 5 to avoid over-saturation of pixels.
+- `WindowExp` : parameter to select the number of frames that will be added to increase the contrast.
+We typically recommend values between 1 and 3 to avoid over-saturation of pixels.

+> [!NOTE] testtt
+>
 > 💡 **TIP:** To increase contrast between microtubules signal and background, temporal addition of frames is **strongly recommended**.
 Select the temporal exposure parameter to select how many frames are summed to increase the contrast.

-#### Segmentation parameters:
+#### 2) Segmentation parameters:
+To segment the image easily, we implemented a function that subtracts the previous frame to the current frame to transform the comet streaks into point corresponding to the head of the comet.
-Our segmentation approach is based on local maxima detection using a DoG filter and depends on the following parameters :
+Our segmentation approach is then based on local maxima detection using a DoG filter and depends on the following parameters :
 - `sigma` : segmentation is based on a classical
 DoG filter that approximates a LoG filter.
 This sigma